Being Alive: Background

-"Being Alive" was introduced after three previous closing numbers had been tried.
-The first of these attempts was with the song "Multitudes of Amys", but as Sondheim describes, writer George Furth "transferred the situation in which it was to be sung – Robert's proposal to Amy – to Act One and the song had to be replaced".
-The second attempt was "Marry Me A Little", which Sondheim later reflected that he realized halfway through the writing process the song would not work for the character, and finished it only as "a favor for a friend who loved it."
-The third attempt came with "Happily Ever After," which even made it to the Boston tryout before it was "deemed too dark to serve as a closing number."
-Hence Sondheim made a fourth and final attempt with "Being Alive", where he tried to express the same thoughts as "Happily Ever After" with a touch more optimism.
+"Being Alive" was introduced after three previous closing numbers for the second act had been tried.
+The first of these was "Multitudes of Amys", but as Sondheim describes, writer George Furth "transferred the situation in which it was to be sung – Robert's proposal to Amy – to Act One and the song had to be replaced".
+The second was "Marry Me A Little"; Sondheim later said that he realized halfway through the writing process of that song that it would not work for the character, and finished it only as "a favor for a friend who loved it".
+The third was "Happily Ever After", which made it to the Boston tryout before it was "deemed too dark to serve as a closing number".
+Hence Sondheim wrote "Being Alive", in which he tried to express the same thoughts as "Happily Ever After" with a touch more optimism.

-Sondheim was initially reluctant to write a closing song with a positive tone, and made efforts to write a composition that would combine cynical and hopeful sentiments.
+Sondheim was initially reluctant to write a second-act closing song with a positive tone, and made efforts to combine cynical and hopeful sentiments.
 He wrote in his 2009 memoir Finishing the Hat that he worried a plainly optimistic approach would be "unearned and pandering, not to mention monotonous, since there would be only one thing to say: namely, marriage is wonderful".
-His concerns were resolved when "Michael Bennett came up with the idea of using the same technique of interlaced spoken voices from Robert's friends that we used in 'Side by Side by Side,' helping him break through his moment of crisis.
+His concerns were resolved when "Michael Bennett came up with the idea of using the same technique of interlaced spoken voices from Robert's friends that we used in 'Side by Side by Side', helping him break through his moment of crisis.
 That suggested to me a song which could progress from complaint to prayer.
-Thus, 'Being Alive.'"
+Thus, 'Being Alive'."

+In June 2026, CBS News included the song in its list of the 250 essential American songs of the past 250 years.